sabman/docker-cartodb-https/README.md

 [![](https://images.microbadger.com/badges/image/sverhoeven/cartodb.svg)](https://microbadger.com/#/images/sverhoeven/cartodb "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/sverhoeven/cartodb.svg)](https://hub.docker.com/r/sverhoeven/cartodb/)

-This is an attempt to have a fully working https Cartodb Docker version of the https://hub.docker.com/r/sverhoeven/cartodb/ Docker solution as of May 2019.
+This is an attempt to have a fully working https Cartodb Docker version of the https://hub.docker.com/r/sverhoeven/cartodb/ Docker solution as of May 2019 with the carto_db_production database and the Production environment.

 The default login is prod/pass1234.
 You may want to change it when you run it for the outside.